 - Hire a digital trainer for free.
-The key is to do it perfect than more in numbers.
-Use video tutorial, mobile apps, read blogs and use a mirror to make it perfect.
+The key is to do it perfectly than more in numbers.
+Use video tutorials, mobile apps, read blogs and use a mirror to make it perfect.

 - Be a regular, rather inconsistent & intense.

 - Drink more water during the exercise routine and more importantly in the time of trekking.
-Keep dehydration, muscles cramps, and life-threatening hypothermia away.
+Keep dehydration, muscle cramps, and life-threatening hypothermia away.

 - Food is fuel.
-Maintain a well-balanced diet consist of carbohydrate, fat, and protein during your exercise and trekking days.
+Maintain a well-balanced diet consist of carbohydrates, fat, and protein during your exercise and trekking days.

 - Sleep well.
 Finally, the lack of sleep can spoil your whole preparation for a trek.